clee-dev/Bucket.js/README.md

 Buckety bucket

-Bucket.js is [Bucket](https://github.com/zigdon/xkcd-Bucket) rewritten in Javascript as a Discord bot.
+Bucket.js is [Bucket](https://github.com/zigdon/xkcd-Bucket), but written in Javascript as a Discord bot.